-In 2019 we will be selling electric bikes from Forme, Ridgeback and Raleigh as well as providing conversion kits from Swytch and Panda.
+In 2019 we will be selling electric bikes from Ridgeback as well as providing conversion kits from Swytch and Panda.
 There are a number of different kinds of Electric bike and they all have advantages and disadvantages so it is worth understanding the different types so that an informed choice can be made.

 Front Wheel Motor

 A bike with a front wheel motor is usually coupled with a crank sensor so that when the cranks are turned the motor is engaged.
 When the battery is in the rear the weight distribution is even and the handling is improved.
 There is no gearing linked to the motor with this arrangement so there is no benefit of using the gearing through the motor to increase the range however, the advantage of this arrangement is that the chain is preserved.
 The Raleigh Array Low Step (right) is a great example of the front wheel design and has a great 7 speed nexus hub gear.
 The front motor wheel can be quickly released to fix punctures etc. This configuration has the advantage that it can be turned into an ordinary bike.